Leo3418/leo3418.github.io/collections/_posts/en/2020-07-24-fedora-raspi-cluster.md

 ## Configure Firewall

 This step is not required for Raspberry Pi OS and is thus not mentioned in the MagPi article.
-But, because Fedora's default firewall is more restrictive, you need to add an exception rule here to prevent the firewall from blocking communications between your Raspberry Pis.
+But, because Fedora's default firewall, `firewalld`, is more restrictive, you need to add an exception rule here to prevent the firewall from blocking communications between your Raspberry Pis.

 Run
 ```console